jupyterlab-contrib/jupyterlab_code_formatter/docs/dev.rst

 To recompile the lab extension under watch mode,

 .. code-block:: bash

-    make dev-watch-jupyterlab  # Make sure you are actually in the nix shell
+    make dev-watch-labextension  # Make sure you are actually in the nix shell

 Running Jupyterlab